uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2015.md

 USIT.
 In 2015, using combined funds from the Norwegian Sequencing Centre, the Aqua Genome project as well as a generous contribution from the Faculty of Mathematics and Natural Sciences, we completely renewed the self-owned servers, which means that from this year, the following computational infrastructure were available to CEES researchers:

--   three high-memory servers with 32 CPUs and 1.5 Terabyte of RAM, and 64 TB local disc space each (‘cod5’, 'cod6', and ‘cod7’, bought in 2015)
+-   three high-memory servers with 32 CPUs and 1.5 Terabyte of RAM, and 64 TB local disk space each (‘cod5’, 'cod6', and ‘cod7’, bought in 2015)
 -   a more modest server to be developed into a genome browser, see below
--   256 regular CPUs (in servers of 16 CPU's each, with 64 GB RAM per server), providing us with the equivalent of 2.2 million CPU hours
+-   256 regular CPUs (in servers of 16 CPU's each, with 64 GB RAM per server), providing us with the equivalent of 2.2 million CPU hours per year

 The following resources were rented or allocated to CEES: